Cherry Shrimp Molting Problems: How To Deal With Those?

 Is Shrimp Molting A Good Sign?

 If you’re a beginner, you may not know much about shrimp molting.
-So, a serious question may pop up in your mind- is shrimp molting a good sign?
+So, a serious question may pop up in your mind – is shrimp molting a good sign?

 Before understanding whether molting is a good or bad sign, you should know why molting happens to shrimp.

-Molting is a natural process that symbolizes the growth of shrimp.
+Molting is a natural process that symbolizes shrimp’s growth.
 When shrimp grow with age, their size increases gradually.
-But, the exoskeleton of shrimp is a rigid and stiff structure.
+However, their exoskeleton is a rigid and stiff structure.

 Why Do Shrimp Molt?